Fauna Automata: British Wild Boar

 The project was supported by the National Lottery through Arts Council England and Forestry Commission England.

-The project's main body of work were a series of 38 photographs taken by the forest's wild boar using simple automata, triggered by trip-wires.
+The project's main body of work were a series of 38 photographs taken by the forest's wild boar using a handful of simple automata, triggered by trip-wires.
 These wooden mechanical structures, housing disposable cameras, were installed at various sites in the Forest of Dead and enabled these elusive creatures to be documented and revealed.

 Single Edition Prints

-Single edition framed photographic prints from the project are available for sale.
+Single edition framed 6 inch photographic prints from the project are available for sale.
 Each image is produced as a 1/1 original + AP (the artist retains an 'artist's print' for future exhibition use only.)